kubeshop/botkube-docs/content/installation/Teams/_index.md

 +++

 1. Register BotKube as a bot with Microsoft Bot Framework.
-2. Deploy BotKube controller.
+2. Deploy the BotKube controller.
-3. Add BotKube app to a channel and enable notifications.
+3. Add the BotKube app to a channel and enable notifications.

+#### Prerequisites

+Unlike Slack/Mattermost, MS Teams apps communicate with backends by sending POST requests to the public endpoints.
+So to establish communications between Teams app and respective backend, it needs to be reachable from the outside world.

+Now there are few different ways to enable access to the K8s Service from the outside cluster.
+We will be discussing the most common way i.e exposing using [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resources.

+ Before we start, make sure you have -

+- a domain name with the ability to configure DNS
+- TLS cert and key for the registered domain name to configure SSL termination
+- nginx-ingress controller deployed on your cluster

+If you are new to Ingress and don't know how to set up an ingress controller, please follow [this](https://www.infracloud.io/blogs/deep-dive-ingress-kubernetes/) blog by InfraCloud.

 ### A. Register BotKube as a bot with Microsoft Bot Framework.

 We will use "App Studio" to register and install Bot to MS Teams.
 Please follow the steps below to create and install BotKube App to your Team.

-1. Install App Studio from marketplace.
+1. Install App Studio from the marketplace.
-   Search for "App Studio" in Apps section and add to the Teams
+   Search for "App Studio" in the Apps section and add to the Teams

 2. Open App Studio, Go to "Manifest editor" and choose "Create a new app"